 Fitbit Charge is pretty much a smartwatch disguised as a fitness tracker.
 It is our recommended device for the average person who does the occasional run or cycle here and there.

-The fourth generation tracker slaps on built-in GPS.
-This means you can track your outdoor exercise with detailed stats and a map without your smartphone.
+The fourth and fifth generation trackers slap on built-in GPS.
+This means you can monitor your outdoor exercise with detailed stats and a map without your smartphone.
 Earlier generations only have Connected GPS.
 This means they need to tap into your smartphone for a satellite signal.

-Inspire HR is Fitbit’s most recent addition to its wearables range.
-It does not come with anything revolutionary.
+The Inspire range does not come with anything revolutionary.
 Rather, it repackages Fitbit’s existing technology into a more modern form-factor, and makes it affordable to the masses.
 In a sense, the activity band sits somewhere between the Alta HR and Charge 3.

 Versa comes with most of the sensors you’ll find on Ionic, but with its rounded edges, polished look and more compact form factor, it looks much better.
 Quite rightly, the company has realised that form is just as important as function.

 When it comes to features, this is a water-proof smartwatch that puts fitness first.
 It includes everything you need for 24/7 activity tracking, along with capturing real-time stats on more than 20 different types of sports.
 And you are able to keep tabs on all this in real-time on the gorgeous hi-res touchscreen.
 Admittedly there is the lack of built-in GPS on the earlier editions but that has been rectified since generation 3.